jlgodwin/jlgodwin.github.io/index.md

 layout: default
 ---

-Jessica is a Statistical Demographer and the Training Director for the Center for Studies in Demography & Ecology (CSDE) at the University of Washington.
-Their roles include support and training for CSDE students pursuing demographic and population research and providing consulting in statistical and demographic methods to CSDE faculty affiliates and students.
-Their broad research interests include demographic methods, Bayesian spatiotemporal methods, survey statistics, and the places where all of those things overlap.
-Jessica is passionate about teaching, mentorship, and research applications that improve the lives of people and communities, all things fundamental to DSSG!
-Jessica received her Ph.D. from the Department of Statistics at the UW and is a former CSDE Trainee and Fellow.
-Born and raised in Alabama, they received their M.S. in Statistics and B.S. in Actuarial Science at Auburn University.
-War eagle!

 # About me
 Currently, I am a Statistical Demographer and the Training Director at the [Center for Studies in Demography & Ecology (CSDE)](https://csde.washington.edu/).
 My roles include support and training for CSDE students pursuing demographic and population research and providing consulting in statistical and demographic methods to CSDE faculty affiliates and students.
 I am passionate about teaching, mentorship, and research applications that improve the lives of people and communities